Best Food Sources for Every Vitamin and Mineral

 Oysters (78 mg/100g) | Beef (8.6 mg/100g) | Pumpkin seeds (7.8 mg/100g) | Hemp seeds (12.3 mg/100g) | Lentils (2.4 mg/100g)

-Plant sources contain zinc, but they also contain phytates—compounds that inhibit zinc absorption.
-Your body absorbs roughly 20–50% of zinc from meat sources, but only 5–15% from plant sources.
-If you eat meat, you're likely getting enough zinc.
-If you're vegetarian or vegan, combining zinc sources with foods that improve absorption (vitamin C, fermented foods) helps.
+Plant sources have zinc, but they also have phytates—compounds that block absorption.
+Your body absorbs roughly 20–50% of zinc from meat, but only 5–15% from plants.
+If you eat meat, you're probably fine.
+If you're vegetarian or vegan, pairing zinc sources with foods that help absorption (Vitamin C, fermented foods) makes a real difference.

 Potassium: The Electrolyte Essential

 Potassium regulates blood pressure, muscle function, and heart rhythm.
-It's abundant in plant foods, which is why high-vegetable diets are naturally potassium-rich.
-Dried fruits and legumes are particularly concentrated sources.
+It's abundant in plant foods, which is one reason high-vegetable diets tend to be naturally potassium-rich.
+Dried fruits and legumes are especially concentrated sources.

 Top Potassium Sources: